strimzi/strimzi.github.io/_posts/2018-11-01-using-helm.md

 ## Configure Cluster Operator to watch multiple Namespaces or Projects

-By default the Cluster operator will only watch for `Kafka` resources created or updated within the namespace the Cluster Operator is running in.
+By default the Cluster Operator will only watch for `Kafka` resources created or updated within the namespace the Cluster Operator is running in.
 If you wish to create `Kafka` resources in a different namespace from your Cluster Operator, or if you wish to watch multiple namespaces, then you can add them as a comma-delimited list for the `watchNamespaces` value override.

 The Cluster Operator _will always_ watch for Kafka resources created in the namespace it's installed into.